Distributed Nonconvex Optimization: Gradient-free Iterations and $\epsilon$-Globally Optimal Solution: CPCA: Design and Analysis

-\begin{remark} After the initialization, different agents own $p_{i}^{0}$ of different lengths $m_{i}+1$.
-While going on the consensus updates by \eqref{eq:avg_consensus} and \eqref{eq:max_consensus_auxiliary}, agents ensure agreements in dimension by aligning and padding zeros to those local variables of shorter lengths.
-After a finite number of iterations (less than $D$, hence less than $U$), all these local variables will be of the same length $\max_{i\in \mathcal{V}} m_{i}(= m) + 1$. \end{remark}
+\begin{remark} While performing updates by \eqref{eq:avg_consensus} and \eqref{eq:max_consensus_auxiliary}, agents ensure agreements in dimension by aligning and padding zeros to those local variables of smaller sizes.
+After a finite number of iterations (less than $D$), all these local variables will be of the same size $\max_{i\in \mathcal{V}} m_{i}(= m) + 1$.
+Afterward, the exchanged number of coefficients is fixed. \end{remark}

-\begin{remark} Through the above distributed stopping mechanism, agents can simultaneously detect the meets of \eqref{eq:itr_stop_rule} and then terminate the iterations.
-The reason is that at time $t_{l}$, agents share equal auxiliary variables and actually check the same inequality.
-It follows from the design of re-initialization and the finite-time convergence of maximum and minimum consensus algorithms that